Suppliers

 1. Implementation of human rights due diligence

-The Partner is obliged to establish processes for human rights due diligence in its company (in particular a risk management system) within a reasonable time, provided that the Partner supplies products or provides services to DTAG that come with a risk of potential negative impacts on human rights in the value chain, and to take, systematic and appropriate due diligence measures in connection with human rights based on this process.
-Relevant in this regard are the national due diligence laws applicable to the Partner as well as the provisions of the UN Guiding Principles and relevant OECD Guidelines and Principles.
-In accordance with the UN Guiding Principles and, where relevant, in accordance with applicable laws, the Partner shall design the adequacy and scope of these measures according to the size and turnover of its enterprise, the nature and the origin of the product or service as well as the raw materials contained therein, and, in particular, according to the associated risks.
+The Partner is obliged to establish processes for human rights due diligence in its company (in particular a risk management system) within a reasonable time, provided that the Partner supplies products or provides services to DTAG that come with a risk of potential negative impacts on human rights in the value chain, and to take, systematic and appropriate due diligence measures in connection with human rights based on this

 2. Transparency, cooperation and participation

-2.1 As a prerequisite for the implementation of human rights due diligence measures referred to in Section II.1 above, the Partner shall establish transparency in its supply chain through internal processes in order to identify human rights risks and, where necessary, to be able to take appropriate counter- and control measures.
+2.1 As a prerequisite for the implementation of human rights due diligence measures referred to in Section II.1 above, the Partner shall establish adequate transparency in its supply chain through internal processes in order to identify human rights risks and, where necessary, to be able to take appropriate counter- and control measures.

-2.5 If a breach of the standards on human rights and good working conditions listed in Section I cannot be remedied by a partner in the foreseeable future, the Partner must notify DTAG of this immediately in writing or in text form and, together with DTAG and/or with relevant third parties, draw up a concept with a schedule for ending or minimizing the violation (corrective action plan).
+2.6 If a breach of the standards on human rights and good working conditions listed in Section I cannot be remedied by a partner in the foreseeable future, the Partner must notify DTAG of this immediately in writing or in text form and, together with DTAG and/or with relevant third parties, draw up a concept with a schedule for ending or minimizing the violation (corrective action plan).
 The Partner shall support DTAG to the best of its ability.

 3. Inspection and auditing